SeniorFluffie/age-race-gender-classifier/README.txt

 To make a prediction on an image follow these steps:
-Your image should be a face and should be cropped to focus on the face. ensure your image is 200x200px, and named test.jpg ensure your image, multiMobileModelTest.py and,'model_100' are all in the same folder run MultiMobileModelTest.py
+Your image should be a face and should be cropped to focus on the face. ensure your image is 200x200px, and named test.jpg ensure your image, multiMobileModelTest.py and, 'model_100' are all in the same folder run MultiMobileModelTest.py

 TEST IMAGES AND FEATURES: